 However, this is no longer a 100% assurance of your privacy.
 With increasing regularity, legal processes, like subpoenas, have coerced email providers into handing over users’ emails.
 And sometimes, encryption is simply undermined by incredibly resourced adversaries.
 Spooky!

 For the privacy conscious, another type of encryption is required in order to protect against the consequences of a data request or technical vulnerability.
-This is where End-to-End Encryption (E2EE), comes into play.
+This is where End-to-End Encryption comes into play.
 With E2EE, a message is turned into complete gibberish before it even leaves your computer and reaches your email provider.
 This scrambled text can only be unscrambled by your conversational partner.
-The email provider only holds onto the encrypted gibberish, and in the event of a warrant or subpoena, this gibberish would be all they could hand over, as far as the content of your conversation is concerned.
+The email provider only holds onto the encrypted gibberish, and in the event of a warrant or subpoena, this gibberish would be the only content it could hand over.
 (Metadata is another story, but that’s a whole other post!)

 |If the sender is a...||If the recipient is...||TLS by default?||E2EE by default?|

 |ProtonMail user||Self-hosted email user||it depends||no|

 Before using Proton Mail to communicate with others, you should first take care to maximize your privacy and security.
 In Proton Mail’s settings, visit the “Encryption and keys” section, to take advantage of some advanced features.

 The current default security settings for new Proton Mail users is good, offering modern standards for encryption keys.
 If you created a Proton Mail account several years ago however, you may notice that you have an auto-generated RSA key of 2048 bits.
 You should replace your primary key with a stronger 4096-bit RSA key.
 Next to your email address, under “Email encryption keys,” click “Generate Key” to add a new key.
 When prompted, select the “Compatibility RSA 4096-bit” option.